McHardex/downshift-dropdowns/README.md

+## React search field and dropdown with Downshift

 ## clone or download repo to use the samples as guide in your react project

 npm  i --save-dev downshift axios react-popper